Updated on August 21st, 2023

 How to Pay for Room and Board

-When staying on campus, the cost of room and board is included in the total bill through the university (compared to paying rent separately if living off campus).
+When staying on campus, the cost of room and board is included in the total bill through the university (compared to paying rent separately if living in off-campus housing).
 Typically, this means any overage money or loan money remaining after tuition and fees will be applied to the room and board balance.

 Of course, many families choose not to borrow for the cost of living expenses like room and board but instead try to use cash to pay for this part of the college experience.
 With flexible part-time jobs, students can help contribute to the cost of college themselves.